What makes Hampta Pass a terrific crossover trek

 Who is this trek for?

 This is a good trek for a well prepared beginner.
 On the Hampta Pass trek you trek from Kullu valley to Lahaul valley.
-Such treks are usually extremely difficult, this is one rare cross over trek that is accessible to beginners.
+Such treks are usually extremely difficult.
+This is one rare cross over trek that is accessible to beginners.
 Anyone above the age of 14 can go on this trek.

 Hampta pass is a moderate trek.
 Though there aren’t any sections that require technical expertise, the terrain itself is quite rocky and undulated.
 Trekking on such terrain gets trickier when it’s raining.
 A good pair of trekking shoes with ankle support will help a lot.
 The pass crossing day requires you to trek for 9 hours.
 This can be physically demanding.
 The descent to Shea Goru is steep and can take a toll on your knees.
+All of this requires you to have decent amounts of endurance and stamina when you begin the trek.
+Click here to learn how to prepare and get fit for the trek.

 What are the risks involved?

 Since the Hampta Pass is a pass crossing trek, in case of emergencies there are no easy exits.
 In winter, the trail will have snow at higher sections.
 Micro spikes will be provided to walk over slippery snow patches.
-On the first day’s drive from Manali to Jobra you gain 3075 feet.
+On the first day’s drive from Manali to Jobra you gain 3,075 ft.
 With significant altitude gain there are chances of being hit by Acute Mountain Sickness.
 To prevent this we recommend that you stay well hydrated and go on a course of Diamox starting from Delhi.

 Here is the short itinerary for Hampta Pass trek